ckormanyos/real-time-cpp/examples/readme.md

 ## Further Information on the Examples

-For further informatin on the examples, see the readme notes in each individual example directory.
+For further information on the examples, see the readme notes in each individual example directory.

 ## Try it at _godbolt_